Search this site

 Background subtraction is very useful in correcting for low impedance measurement errors.
 Of course, it is only valid for stable systems.

-We point out two cautions:
+We would like to point out two cautions:

 2) Be very careful if the impedance of the system is similar to the background.
 Subtraction of two large measured numbers rarely leads to an accurate smaller number.